Fighter Jets: Swept Wings vs Delta Wings–Pros and Cons

 Cranked Delta Wings

-Cranked delta wings, a variation of traditional delta wings, feature a distinct angle change along their leading edge.
-This design improves performance at both supersonic and subsonic speeds by optimising airflow and reducing drag.
-Cranked delta wings excel in manoeuvrability and payload carrying, making them suitable for multi-role fighters.
-A prominent example is the Dassault Rafale, a versatile French jet that combines agility with advanced avionics, using cranked delta wings to dominate air combat and precision strike missions and infamous Chinese-made F-7PG point defense fighters.
+Cranked delta wings are a type of delta wing that has a different angle change along their leading edge.
+This design makes things work better at both supersonic and subsonic speeds by optimizing airflow and cutting down on drag.
+Cranked delta wings are ideal for multi-role fighters because they are easy to move and can carry a lot of weight.
+The Dassault Rafale is a well-known example.
+It’s a versatile French jet that uses cranked delta wings to dominate air combat and precision strike missions.
+The F-7PG is a Chinese-made point defense fighter that is known for being evil.

 Variable Geometry Wings